Key takeaways:

 Lesson 4: Load balancing failure = entire system failure

 SaaS businesses use resources from different servers.
-As a user sends a request, it goes to a load balancer first, and then, it is sent to a “free” server - the one that is able to handle a user’s request.
+As a user sends a request, it goes to a load balancer first, and then, it is sent to a “free” server - the one that can to handle a user’s request.

 But what if a load balancer sends the request to an overloaded server?
 It may cause app downtime.

-Fortunately, there are many tried and tested load balancing algorithms to use in your app.
-If you expect your SaaS app to process thousands of requests at the same time, check out with your engineering lead on how to ensure correct load balancing.
+Fortunately, there are many tried and tested load-balancing algorithms to use in your app.
+If you expect your SaaS app to process thousands of requests simultaneously, check out with your engineering lead on how to ensure correct load balancing.

-Lesson 5: Take a look at SaaS architecture from a business perspective
+Lesson 5: Take a look at SaaS solution architecture from a business perspective

-Before you start working on product architecture, you should develop a clear vision of what apps you’d like to connect to your SaaS app, and how exactly users will set up your app in their environments.
+Before you start working on product architecture, you should clearly define what apps you’d like to connect to your SaaS app and how exactly users will set up your app in their environments.

-The number and specifics of third-party integrations may depend on your industry requirements and the specific SaaS architecture patterns you follow to bring your idea to life.
+The number and specifics of third-party integrations and all other architectural decisions may depend on your industry requirements and the specific SaaS architecture patterns you follow to bring your idea to life.

 In the following section, you can learn about them.